Operation OAU: Prelude

-In April 1968, the Commander of the 3 MCDO General Benjamin Adekunle began drawing up plans to invade the Biafran heartland and capture all remaining major cities.
-On 14 April the Nigerian 3rd Marine Division under Gen. Adekunle made their way north from their position in Calabar to Ikot Ekpene where they managed to capture the city after a stubborn Biafran defense.
+In April 1968, the Commander of the 3 MCDO, Colonel Benjamin Adekunle began drawing up plans to invade the Biafran heartland and capture all remaining major cities.
+On 14 April the Nigerian 3rd Marine Division under Colonel Adekunle made their way north from their position in Calabar to Ikot Ekpene where they managed to capture the city after a stubborn Biafran defense.
 For 36 days the 3rd Division pushed their way west through the Niger Delta and reached the area surrounding Port Harcourt on 19 May.
 The Nigerian Army and Navy bombarded the city before carrying out an amphibious assault led by the 31st, 32nd and 33rd battalions.
 This led to the retreat of Biafran forces.

-On 30 July Gen. Adekunle began making plans to capture Biafra's remaining major cities, even boldly stating that he would be able to capture Owerri, Aba, and Umuahia in two weeks.
+On 30 July Colonel Adekunle began making plans to capture Biafra's remaining major cities, even boldly stating that he would be able to capture Owerri, Aba, and Umuahia in two weeks.
 In August 1968 the Nigerian Army set up positions along the Aba-Umuahia road and cut off all food shipments from entering the city.
 Adekunle's strategy for gaining Aba was to surround the city, cut off food shipments, and starve the city into submission.
 On 24 August two Nigerian battalions and their Soviet advisers crossed the Imo River Bridge and began making their way towards Owerri.
 The Biafran 4th Commando Brigade under the Welsh mercenary Maj.
 Taffy Williams threw themselves headfirst against the Nigerian attack.
 For three days light machine gun and repeater rifle fire did not stop, and neither side gave an inch until the Biafrans ran out of ammunition and were forced to retreat to Aba.